 Here is the finished product!
 I LOVE it!
 I think it came great!...And for just $55 total for all the supplies and everything!
 Now, this will be a safer and more comfy option for when Baby D gets moving!

-I am a Christian, a former television journalist, freelance writer, wife and a mom to a beautiful baby girl.
-I write about my family, projects I force my husband to do with me, my sweet daughter, politics and news.
+I am a follower of Jesus, a former television reporter, freelance writer, wife and a mom to a beautiful girl.
+I write about my family, projects I force my husband to do, my wild, sweet daughter, politics and news.